 This high water mark system might be easier understood using a metaphor.
 Imagine your account as a large bucket and each subscriber as a cup of water.
 Every time a new subscriber (cup of water) is added to the bucket, a line is drawn on the side of the bucket to indicate the current level of water.
 If the bucket has 20 cups of water in it and five are removed, though there are only 15 cups of water in the bucket, the line indicating that 20 cups of water were in there still exists.
 The highest line drawn during the billing period dictates what plan level the account is charged under at the end of the billing period.

 The easiest way to stay up to date with your current billing period is under Settings > Billing > Billing Info in your Drip account.
 You will also see information about your payment history, and how to cancel your subscription.
+For full details surrounding Drip's Cancellation and Refund policies, read Section 7.4 in our Terms of Service.

 Under Billing Info, you'll see your plan type, usage, and the end date for your current billing period: